5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 1. Download [**SSDTTime**](https://github.com/corpnewt/SSDTTime) and run it
 2. Pres "D", drag in your system's DSDT and hit "ENTER"
 3. Generate all the SSDTs you need.
-4. The SSDTs will be stored under `Results` inside of the `SSDTTime-master`Folder along with `patches_OC.plist`.
+4. The SSDTs will be stored under `Results` inside the `SSDTTime-master`Folder along with `patches_OC.plist`.
 5. Copy the generated `SSDTs` to EFI > OC > ACPI and your Config using OpenCore Auxiliary Tools
-6. Open `patches_OC.plist` and copy the the included patches to your `config.plist` (to the same section, of course).
+6. Open `patches_OC.plist` and copy the included patches to your `config.plist` (to the same section, of course).
 7. Save and Reboot.
 Done.

 **NOTE**
-If you are editing your config using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), OCAT it will update the list of .kexts and .aml files automatically, since it monitors the EFI folder.
+If you are editing your config using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases), OCAT it will update the list of kexts and .aml files automatically, since it monitors the EFI folder.

 ## Manual patching methods
 Besides using SSDTTime to generate `SSDT-AWAC.aml`, there are other methods for disabling AWAC.
 Depending on the results in your DSDT, you can use different methods and SSDT-AWAC variants.
 Here are some examples.